HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 MOTHNODE

-THOSE rites of a war they really for the weak yeah
+THOSE rites of a war they really for the weak YEAH
-All ya gotta, stay still hex for the fix
-Pour venomous spit, I'll dare you to speak truth
+All ya gotta, STAY STILL hex for the fix             - All ya gotta, pray and prep hex for the fix Pour venomous spit, I'll dare you to speak truth
 Gag on your mouth (so) choke on it deep (aaah)